TrystanScottLambert/nessie_py/README.md

 cosmo = FlatCosmology(h = 0.7, omega_matter = 0.3)

 ```
 **Note**: *Some users might think we should use an astropy.Cosmology object.
 This would be more generalized however it adds a dependence and there are other cosmology functions that the group finder users which aren't available in astropy.
-This custom object is also an exact clone of the R package so things remain consistent between both.*
+This custom object is also an exact clone of the R package, so things remain consistent between both.*
 #### Building a Density Function

 The running density function can be created using the n(z) of the data.
 We include a helper function `create_density_function` which will take a distribution of redshifts and build the appropriate function.